lgeurts/lgeurts.github.io/_posts/2023-04-01-introducing-acme.md

 For the user, the interface is extremely spare, consisting only of text, scroll bars, one simple kind of window, and a unique function for each mouse button.
 There are no widgets, no icons, not even pop-up menus.
 Despite these GUI limitations, Acme is still an effective environment in which to work and, particularly, to program.

-It's rather difficult to explain how it works without seeing it though, so I've added a screencast from [Russ Cox](https://www.youtube.com/@rscgolang) showing a brief programming session.
+It's rather difficult to explain how it works without seeing it though, so I added a screencast from [Russ Cox](https://www.youtube.com/@rscgolang) showing a brief programming session.

 [![Watch the video](/assets/acme-editor.png)](https://youtu.be/dP1xVpMPn8M)